donnaxnguyen/mock-planner/README.md

   * Previous hours that has passed will be grey
   * Current hour will be soft pink
   * Future hours will be soft purple
-* When the user clicks on each timeblock, they will be allowed to type in an event
+* When the user clicks on each timeblock
+  * They will be allowed to type in an event
   * The user can save their event
-* When the user refreshes their page, their event will still be saved
+* When the user refreshes their page
+  * Their event will still be saved
-* When the user is finished, they can also clear their day
+* When the user is finished
+  * They can "Reset" their planner

 ### What It Includes
 * Title
 * The date by month, day, and year
 * A digital clock by hours, minutes, and seconds
-* 1-hour intervals starting from 9:00am - 5:00pm
+* 1-hour intervals starting from 9:00 am - 5:00 pm
-* Box for each hour, so the user can type their events in
+* A box for each hour, so the user can type their events in
-* Save button for each hour, so the user can save their events
+* A save button for each hour, so the user can save their events
-* "Clear" button, so the user can reset ther planner
+* "Reset" button, so the user can clear ther planner

 ### Built With
 * HTML - View "index.html"
   * Creates a title, displays the Reset button, displays the set of instructions, displays the Save buttons, displays the different rows of hours and text boxes, etc.

 * CSS - View "style.css"
   * Styles the body and text, adds color to the hours, rows and save button, adds color to the borders.

 * Javascript - View "script.js"
-*
   *

 ### Sources Used
 * Bootstrap